tchoi8/letter-of-recommendation/README.md

 If you want to ask me for a letter of recommendation for a job, graduate school, visa, residency or grant, please check the following.

-## Please proceed only if you check 5 or more of the qualifications.
+## Please proceed only if you check 5 or more of the qualifications

 - Did you read the Stanford University Undergrad Guide on [Asking for a Letter of Recommendation](https://undergrad.stanford.edu/academic-planning/engage-faculty/asking-letters-recommendation)?
 Nothing I write in this note is outside of the convention.